thomasmarsh/python-turtle/turtle.md

 Aside from our first steps, we've just been drawing black and white lines and circles.
 Since we won't be doing anything colorful for a little while, let's learn the basics of coloring now.

 #### <a name="rgb"></a>3.3.1&nbsp;&nbsp;&nbsp;RGB Colorspace
-You've already seen some use of color, like this following snippt from the beginning of the tutorial.
+You've already seen some use of color, like this following snippet from the beginning of the tutorial.

 ```python
 # Create and draw a circle